teambit/bit/scopes/workspace/variants/variants.docs.md

 ### Propagate

-When using selectors, configurations set on one group of components are inherited by its sub-groups (in a CSS-like manner).
-For example, `components/react/ui` will inherit configurations from `components/react`.
-To prevent this from happening for specific set of inheritors, set the `propogate` value of an inheriting group of components to `false`.
+When using selectors which can propagate down to sub-sets, such as with directory selectors (where all sub-directories are included) or {namespace/\*\*} type selectors, you can prevent this propagation for specific set of inheritors, by setting set the `propogate` value of an inheriting group of components to `false`.
-Once bit see `"propagate": false` it takes the configuration for this group and does not inherit.
+Once bit sees `"propagate": false` it uses only the configuration for this set and does not inherit.

 ```json title="workspace.json
 "teambit.workspace/variants": {